Managing controls using frameworks

 The risks and controls in the framework are linked to the risks and controls in the projects.
 You can now either update the projects as needed, or ensure that updates made to risks and controls in a framework propagate to the appropriate projects by syncing projects with frameworks.

 Projects Admins, Project Creators, and users assigned the Professional Manager or Professional Users role within a framework can create frameworks and sync projects with frameworks.

-Users assigned the Contributor Manager or Contributor Users role within a framework can edit all controls within an objective if they have been assigned objective owner, or specific controls if they have been assigned control owner on individual controls.
+Users assigned the Contributor Manager, Contributor Tester, or Contributor Users role within a framework can edit all controls within an objective if they have been assigned objective owner, or specific controls if they have been assigned control owner on individual controls.